christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 Observed Activity
 ```

-This provided two different perspectives on related activity.
+This allowed the analyst to compare two different perspectives of related activity.

 ---